Automattic/jetpack/docs/automated-testing.md

 ### Gutenberg blocks

 The [official core documentation](https://developer.wordpress.org/block-editor/contributors/code/testing-overview/) covers quite a lot of basics and would a good starting point for anyone starting with Gutenberg tests.
-There are multiple types of tests one can write for a blocks:
+There are multiple types of tests one can write for a block:

 - [`validate` tests](/projects/plugins/jetpack/extensions/shared/test/block-fixtures.md) - Tests that verify expected block output.
 - `edit` tests - Tests for edit handlers.
 - `controls` tests - Tests for block controls.

-Subscriptions block has a good example of how to write tests for all of these types of tests.
+Subscriptions block has a good example of how to write these types of tests.
 Refer to [subscriptions block tests](/projects/plugins/jetpack/extensions/blocks/subscriptions/test) for more details.

 ## E2E Tests